Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Results

 Another notable phenomenon in Figure \ref{fig:random_graphs_out-centrality_degree} is how the scale of out-centrality values changes for different networks as the probability of the edges increases.
 Both networks $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ display very small out-centrality values for the edge probability value $0.1$.
 However, for higher edge probabilities, some nodes attain out-centrality values that are close to one (maximum value for out-centrality), and as the edge probability increases, the interval of out-centrality values begins to narrow as minimum values approach one.
 For the $\text{BA}(1000, 5)$ network, the pattern is similar with one notable exception.
 For the edge probability value $0.1$, the hub nodes of this network already achieve values that are close to the maximum out-centrality value.

 In Table \ref{table:corr_out_degree}, the Pearson correlation coefficient between out-centrality and degree centrality is shown for all edge probabilities.
-For the edge probability value $0.1$, the $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks display a quite strong positive correlation, which then becomes weaker as the edge probability increases.
-For the $\text{BA}(1000, 5)$ network, there is also a positive correlation.
-However, the non-linear relationship makes the correlation weaker.
+For the edge probability value $0.1$, the $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks display a quite strong positive Pearson correlation, which then becomes weaker as the edge probability increases.
+For the $\text{BA}(1000, 5)$ network, there is also a positive Pearson correlation.
+However, the non-linear relationship makes the Pearson correlation weaker.
+In Table \ref{table:Spearman_corr_out_degree}, we see that Spearman's rank correlation remains high for all random networks as the edge probability increases.
+We can infer that as edge probability increases for all edges simultaneously, the relative rankings between nodes do not change much.

 Figure \ref{fig:random_graphs_out-centrality_degree} and Table \ref{table:corr_out_degree} show that for low edge probabilities, the degree is a good predictor for out-centrality values when the degree distribution is Poissonian.
 When the degree distribution is scale-free, a linear relationship does not fully capture the dynamics between out-centrality and degree centrality.
 For higher edge probabilities, all the random networks begin to display a non-linear relationship between out-centrality and degree centrality. $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks maintain a stronger positive correlation with degree centrality for much higher edge probabilities than $\text{BA}(1000, 5)$ network.
 The difference again comes from the light-tailed Poisson degree distribution that is shared by the $\text{ER}(1000, 0.01)$ and $\text{WS}(1000, 10, 0.5)$ networks, whereas $\text{BA}(1000, 5)$ network has a heavy-tailed degree distribution.